learn-co-curriculum/uci-mod-3-methods-review/README.md

 _Methods_ are used to bundle one or more activities into a single unit.
 In daily life we do this all the time: "get ready for work" means: "take a shower, walk the dog, eat breakfast."
-But each of _those_ activities are made up of other sub-activities, and sub-sub activities.
+But each of _those_ activities is made up of other sub-activities, and sub-sub activities.
 "Take a shower" involves steps like "wash hair" which itself has steps like "wet head under shower", "apply shampoo", etc.